FiledSunday, 15th January 1905

 The invention consists in the mechanism for rotating the guards in connection with roughened finger-slides and in the details of construction and combination and arrangement of parts, as hereinafter described, shown in the accompanying drawings, and specifically pointed out in the claims.

 In the accompanying drawings,

-In the views, 1 is the shank.
+In the views,

 The guards for the blade may be described as follows:

 Having described my invention, what I claim as new, and desire to secure by Letters Patent, is—